Calendula

 • Lymphatic system support for natural detoxification

 If you’re allergic to plants in the daisy family, approach calendula with caution.
-Start small and consult your healthcare provider for serious health conditions.
+Start with small amounts and consult your healthcare provider for serious health conditions.

 History and Folklore

 Its most significant historical use was medicinal.
 Ancient civilizations recognized its healing properties for soothing skin troubles and speeding wound recovery.
-Roman soldiers carried calendula preparations into battle as field medicine, treating cuts and injuries on the battlefield.
-Medieval monasteries cultivated it in their healing gardens, where monks documented its applications.
-This sacred association earned it the nickname “Mary’s gold” in Christian folklore—a testament to its precious healing value.
+Roman soldiers carried calendula preparations into battle as field medicine for treating cuts and injuries.
+Medieval monasteries cultivated it in their healing gardens, where monks carefully documented its applications.
+This sacred association earned it the name “Mary’s gold” in Christian folklore—a testament to its precious healing value.

 The vibrant petals served multiple purposes beyond medicine.
-They became a natural dye for fabrics, creating warm yellow and orange hues that brightened clothing and textiles.
-European folklore claimed calendula could predict weather patterns, with petals staying closed past seven in the morning signaling approaching rain.
+They worked as a natural dye for fabrics, creating warm yellow and orange hues.
+European folklore claimed calendula could predict weather patterns.
+If petals stayed closed past seven in the morning, rain was expected.

 Folk magic traditions viewed calendula as a protective herb.
-People scattered petals under beds for prophetic dreams and added them to love charms.
+People scattered petals under beds hoping for prophetic dreams.
+Others added them to love charms.
 Germanic tribes believed the flowers could reveal unfaithful lovers when worn as garlands.
-Its ability to bloom almost year-round made calendula a symbol of persistence and endurance across cultures1.
+Its ability to bloom almost year-round made calendula a symbol of persistence across many cultures1.

 marigold, flower, blossom